 Log More Zzz’s

 Listen up, late-night Netflixers, your lack of sleep is killing your weight loss progress!
-More than one out of three American adults do not get enough sleep, according to a new U.S. Centers for Disease Control and Prevention study of 444,306 adults.
+More than one out of three American adults do not get enough sleep, according to the U.S. Centers for Disease Control and Prevention.
 Not only can your lack of zzz’s leave you feeling groggy it can have serious, long-term side effects and change your metabolism for the worse.
-In fact, one previous study reveals that logging less than 6 hours of shut-eye can reduce fat loss by a shocking 55%—in part because when you’re sleepy you also feel hungrier.
+In fact, WebMD reveals that logging less than 6 hours of shut-eye can reduce fat loss by a shocking 55%—in part because when you’re sleepy you also feel hungrier.
 “Too little sleep can lead to increased levels of stress hormones, which have been shown to cause weight and fat gain, especially in your midsection,” adds Hassick.
-To get more out of your time between the sheets, check out these 30 Things to Do 30 Minutes Before Bed to Lose Weight.

 Take a Rest Day